 Axel Brunger received his Physics Diploma at the University of Hamburg in 1980, and his Ph.D. degree from the Technical University of Munich in 1982 working with Klaus Schulten.
 He held a NATO postdoctoral fellowship and subsequently became a research associate with Martin Karplus at the Department of Chemistry, Harvard University.
 In 1987, he joined the faculty in the Department of Molecular Biophysics and Biochemistry at Yale University.
 In 2000, he moved to Stanford University where he is Professor of Molecular and Cellular Physiology.
 He also holds an appointment as Investigator in the Howard Hughes Medical Institute.
 In 1995, he was awarded the Röntgen Prize for Biosciences from the University of Würzburg.
 In 2003, he received the Gregori Aminoff Award of the Royal Swedish Academy.
 In 2005, he was elected member of the National Academy of Sciences.
 In 2011, he received the DeLano Award of the American Society for Biochemistry and Molecular Biology, and in 2014, he received both the Bernard Katz Award of the Biophysical Society and the Carl Hermann Medal of the German Crystallographic Society.
 In 2016, he received the Trueblood Award of the American Crystallographic Association.
+In 2021, he was elected member of the American Academy of Arts & Sciences.

 Early in his career, Brunger began developing tools for interpreting x-ray crystallography diffraction data.
 Scientists use x-ray crystallography to determine molecular structures by crystallizing the molecules and then bombarding them with x-rays.
 From the data produced by the diffracted x-rays, scientists can calculate a three-dimensional model of the molecule.
 Brunger’s powerful computational methodology revolutionized structural calculation, accelerating its automation and making protein crystallography accessible to non-experts.